torgeir/functional-generative-art-using-clojurescript/README.md

 ~ _This post explores how you can create your own generative art in the web browser using functional programming in the ClojureScript programming language._ ~

-Creative programming is about writing code to create an expression rather than developing functionality that is nescessarily otherwise usable.
-It's an enjoyable process, that can be used to create all kinds of art pieces, be it still images, animations, music etc. It is also a great framework for learning new programming languages.
+Creative programming is about writing code to create an expression rather than developing some kind of functionality.
+It's an enjoyable process that can be used to create all kinds of art pieces, be it still images, animations, music etc. It's also a great framework for learning new programming languages.

 ClojureScript, or cljs for short, is a Lisp that compiles to javascript.
 It's a dynamic, functional programming language with great support for an interactive development process, making it a perfect fit for the type of explorative, creative programming that generative art often resemble.

-The art piece we will be making here is one based on a Perlin flow noise field.
+We will create an art piece based on a Perlin noise flow field.
 It uses [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) to move some thousand particles across the screen in an organic looking fashion.
-As opposed to white noise, Perlin noise is a controlled type of noise, where two values drawn from close to each other in the noise map will have similar, but still random values.
+As opposed to white noise, Perlin noise is a controlled type of noise where two values drawn from close to each other in the noise map will have similar, but still random values.

-We will be using a library called [Quil](http://quil.info/) for creating a drawing using the browser canvas api, along with a library called [Figwheel](https://figwheel.org/) for building and hot loading the code as it evolves.
+We will be using a library called [Quil](http://quil.info/) to create a drawing using the browser canvas api, along with a library called [Figwheel](https://figwheel.org/) for building and hot loading the code as it evolves.